Basic Program Facts about the

-Step Up awarded scholarships, worth up to up to $6,519 for Kindergarten–5th grade, $6,815 for 6th-8th grade and $7,111 for 9th-12th grade, to 99,641 economically disadvantaged students during the 2018-19 school year.
-Overall, the scholarship program served 100,512 students in 1,807 private schools throughout the state, and the mix is truly eclectic.
+Step Up awarded scholarships, averaging between $7,250 to $7,850 depending on grade and county of residence, to 80,664 economically disadvantaged students during the 2022-23 school year.
 The schools that have chosen to join the cause of helping underprivileged students run the gamut – everything from the seven-student Walden Middle School in Gulfport to the 1,807-student Saint Thomas Aquinas High School in Fort Lauderdale.
-The average school in the 2018-19 school year had 56 scholarship students.
+The average school in the 2022-23 school year had 56 scholarship students.

 A first-of-its-kind study on the long-term effects of the scholarship program by the Urban Institute found that scholarship students are up to 43 percent more likely to go to college and up to 29 percent more likely to earn an associates degree than their peers.
 Read the Urban Institute fact sheet here.

-Lives near poverty: The average household income is $25,755, or 9.1 percent above poverty.
+Working class families: The average household income is $43,123, or 43 percent above poverty.
 The standard for free or reduced lunch in public schools is 185 percent of poverty.

-Is black or Hispanic: Some 30 percent of students are black and 38 percent Hispanic.
-Roughly 26 percent are white and another 3 percent identify as multi-racial.
+Is black or Hispanic: Some 27 percent of students are black and 38 percent Hispanic.
+Roughly 29 percent are white and another 6 percent identify as multi-racial or other.

 Has struggled academically: A state-commissioned researcher has determined that scholarship students “tend to be among the lowest-performing students in their prior school, regardless of the performance level of their public school.”